Skip to content

 Why these numbers: Your feet, ankles, and knees need to adapt to loaded impact.
 Ten lbs is heavy enough to feel the difference from regular walking, light enough to stay safe.
 A 3 mph pace is slow enough to focus on form rather than speed.

 Quick test: Can you walk two miles unloaded without soreness the next day?
 If not, start at 10 lbs.
 If yes, 12 to 15 lbs is appropriate.
+Cast iron plates like the Titan Fitness Ruck Plate make it easy to dial in 10, 15, or 20 lbs without guessing at weight.

 Intermediate (Months 2 Through 3)